Why Read This

 Customer service has become an integral part of product strategy, and, as such, it should now be a primary concern of consumer product strategy professionals.
 Customer service has also grown more complex: Consumers used to simply bring the product back to the store from which they purchased it or call a toll-free number to obtain service.
 More customer service options now exist, including email, IVR, and online chat.
 Moving customer service online is a double-edged sword — it's expensive to provide effective online solutions, yet the more customers move to them, the lower the costs.
 We apply our Convenience Quotient methodology to various forms of customer service and find that nothing beats having a live person on a phone line available for troubleshooting.
 Other methods offer their own mixes of benefits and barriers to consumers.
 Consumer product strategists should think of customer service, in whatever guise, as a critical product attribute and weave their choice of interaction directly into their overall product strategies.

-Tags: Brand & Product Web Sites, Cable & Satellite Television, Contact Center Technologies & Processes, Customer Experience Management, Customer Relationship Management (CRM), Customer Service Solutions, Email Response Management, Interactive Voice Response (IVR), Multichannel Customer Experience, Networking, Packaged Solutions, Product & Solutions Strategies, Self-Service, Social CRM, Technology Product Strategies
+Tags: Brand & Product Web Sites, Cable & Satellite Television, Contact Center Technologies & Processes, Customer Experience Management, Customer Relationship Management (CRM), Customer Service Solutions, Email Response Management, Interactive Voice Response (IVR), Networking, Omnichannel Customer Experience, Packaged Solutions, Product & Solutions Strategies, Self-Service, Social CRM, Technology Product Strategies